bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 It provides a method to validate "options" or "InstanceMetadata" parameter of run module specification.

 This method returns a tuple that contains two values.

-The first value indicates whether the "options" or "InstanceMetadata" is proper or not (true value by default).
+The first value indicates whether "options" or "InstanceMetadata" is proper or not (true value by default).

 The second value is a list of errors in case of the validation failure (empty list by default).
 It is used when you try to create a new instance of a specific module, and if the validation method returns false value the instance will not be created.

 **Executor**